- Financial Planning

 If you are considering surrendering your Endowment or think you have cause for complaint, you should speak to us before you do anything.
 There are alternatives to surrendering your Endowment.

-Please be aware that this type of insurance is based on an assessment of the health of the applicant.
+Please be aware that in some cases this type of assurance is based on an assessment of the health of the applicant.